etjossem/etjossem.github.io/resume.md

 ------

 Hi, I'm Eric!
-I love writing responsive and semantic front end code, but I can also find my way around the rest of the stack.
+I love writing responsive and semantic front end code, particularly within a clean MVC framework (think Ruby on Rails or Django).
 I'm always keeping an eye on new Javascript libraries as they come out, and I make full use of preprocessors (like Sass and Haml) in my workflow.
-I've found I have a strong preference for a well-organized web framework (e.g. Ruby on Rails or Django) and a small, highly collaborative team.
+I have a strong preference for small, highly collaborative teams and a development culture that values the user experience.

-But a web application can't survive on code alone; quality design matters too.
-I've recently started exploring UI design - building my own mockups and event flows for projects, and considering them from the perspective of the user.
-Bonus points to anyone who can give me that opportunity to grow.
+A web application can't survive on code alone; even as a developer, I find myself building my own mockups for projects and considering interactions carefully from the perspective of the user.
+I look forward to putting my understanding of event flow, typography, and usability to use in my future roles.

 Does this sound like a good fit?
 Email me at erictj@gmail.com or tweet @etjossem.